what does attest mean what does attest mean

 Guidelines for Usage in Writing

-For clarity, pair “attest” with entities such as individuals or organizations providing verification.
+For clarity, pair “attest” with entities such as individuals or organizations verifying.
 Example: “The auditor attested to the financial statement’s accuracy.”
-Always ensure that the context clearly defines what or whom the attestation pertains to.
+Always ensure that the context clearly defines what or to whom the attestation pertains.

 Common Mistakes to Avoid